e-minguez/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 # Bootstrapping the Kubernetes Worker Nodes

 In this lab you will bootstrap three Kubernetes worker nodes.
-The following components will be installed on each node: [runc](https://github.com/opencontainers/runc), [gVisor](https://github.com/google/gvisor), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd), [kubelet](https://kubernetes.io/docs/admin/kubelet), and [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies).
+The following components will be installed on each node: [runc](https://github.com/opencontainers/runc), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd) & [kubelet](https://kubernetes.io/docs/admin/kubelet).

+**For [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies) we will use `kube-router` instead.**

 ## Prerequisites